klaarnut/user-docs/en/glossary.md

 : The **Apps** menu on Admin Top Menu to launch and navigate to all applications that are enabled on your website.

 **Apps Manage**
-: The application center to see all applocations currently enabled and disabled on your website.
+: The application center to see all applications currently enabled and disabled on your website.
 You can check their version and update them from here.

 **Apps Name**
 : The name of package which will consist of Vendor Name and Project Name separated by slash (/)such as;